Skillful Paoli Divorce Lawyer Guides Clients Through a Difficult Time

 Whether your divorce is relatively friendly or marked by serious conflict, Lynn is a determined advocate who will pursue the best possible result for you and your children.

 Contact a proven Paoli divorce lawyer to make an appointment

-Linda MacElree Esquire, LLC represents Paoli residents and clients from other area communities in divorce proceedings and other family law matters.
+Linda MacElree Esquire, LLC represents Paoli residents and clients from other Chester County communities in divorce proceedings and other family law matters.
 Please call 610-344-7600 or contact us online to schedule a consultation.
 We are located in Exton.
 Consultations are charged at Lynn’s then-hourly rate.